-Written by Ryan on Friday the 10th of May 2019.
+Written by Active Minds on Friday the 10th of May 2019.

 For those living with dementia, memory loss and confusion can lead to increased levels of agitation and stress, which in turn can cause them to become withdrawn.
 It is important to be able to calm and soothe your loved one with relaxing activities to help reduce the feelings of stress and anxiety.

 Tracking your loved ones moods will also help to identify what triggers the anxiety or stress, and in turn what helps to reduce these feelings.
 Keep in mind that not every activity will work for every person, and it may be a case of trial and error, but it will be worth it to keep your loved one at ease.
 Here are some suggested activities which can help to aid relaxation for someone living with dementia.

 Getting some fresh air and introducing your loved one to a different environment can be a fantastic relaxing activity as it can help to takes their mind off their anxieties or worries.
 The fresh air can be relaxing in itself, and accompanying this with a light stroll can help to release stress and improve mood.

 Taking the time to go on a walk with your loved one will also give you an opportunity to talk to them about how they are feeling and understand what may be causing the anxieties or stresses.

 Having a garden to tend to and enjoy can be highly relaxing for those living with dementia, especially for those who have always enjoyed gardening or being outdoors, as it will likely trigger positive memories.
 The sensory experience from the sights and scents of the flowers, sounds of wildlife, along with the touch of the petals and soil all combine to create a highly relaxing activity.

 If you don’t have access to an outdoor garden, why not set up a small indoor planting area where your loved one can see the benefits of the flowers growing every day, gaining a sense of accomplishment as they blossom.